IgnacioGri/Casosdeuso/replit.md

-✓ Implemented comprehensive text cleaning to remove quotes, extra whitespace, and unwanted characters ✓ Enhanced professional formatting with proper capitalization, punctuation, and structure across all field types ✓ Added intelligent pattern recognition to ensure consistent numbering and proper sentence structure
+✓ Implemented comprehensive text cleaning to remove quotes, extra whitespace, and unwanted characters ✓ Enhanced professional formatting with proper capitalization, punctuation, and structure across all field types ✓ Added intelligent pattern recognition to ensure consistent numbering and proper sentence structure ✓ Implemented comprehensive ING compliance improvements with priority features (January 27, 2025) ✓ Added dynamic prompts based on use case type (entidad/api/proceso) with specific rules for each ✓ Enhanced entity fields with auto-inclusion of mandatory ING compliance fields (fechaAlta, usuarioAlta, fechaModificacion, usuarioModificacion)
+✓ Integrated ING minuta context directly in all AI prompts with professional formatting requirements ✓ Added development mode logging for complete transparency of AI prompts and responses ✓ Enhanced wireframe descriptions with ING-specific UI elements and paginado standards ✓ Implemented multi-level numbered lists (1-a-i) with proper indentation for all structured fields

 ## System Architecture